About the Club

 The Club Fleet

 The club's fleet of aircraft is maintained to a high standard and includes two ASK21 dual seat trainers (G-EENK, G-CGBF), a Ka13 dual seat trainer (G-CFWB), a DG500 advanced trainer (G-CKNK), an ASK23 for early solo pilots (G-CGCF), plus an Astir (G-CHJV) and ASW19 (G-DDXX) for more experienced pilots.
-We have a new ASK21 on order for delivery in May or June 2016.
+We have a new ASK21 (G-CLRT) on order for delivery in August 2016.

 Since buying the airfield dedicated work by club members has resulted in improved and expanded facilities.